TaliaPr/Natural-Language-Processing/README.md

-This work faces different natural language processing problems for wich different techics are applied.
-Those are the following directory contents:
+This work addresses various natural language processing problems, for which different techniques are applied.
+These are the following:
 - Practica_1: Language detection
 - Prectica_2: Supervised and Unsupervised Sentiment Analysis
-- Clasificacion_de_sequencias: Named Entity Recognition (NER) System
+- Clasificacion_sequencias: Named Entity Recognition (NER) System
 - Practica_4: Semantic Text Similarity
-- Modelos_de_lenguaje:
+- Modelos_Lenguaje: Semantic Similarity of Texts

+All Jupyter Notebook files are clearly commented and explained, along with each conclusion.